mckinziebrandon/mckinziebrandon.github.io/_posts/2016-11-07-virtual-reality.md

 A hot topic in the current VR research community is creating virtual spaces that allow one to freely experiment and learn new skills.
 The options are without bound.
 My fear of large quantities of small objects falling from the sky prevented me from exploring the world of juggling.
-But that is history now, as you can see by my smiling face in the video below.
+Yet, as seen in the video below, virtual reality allowed me to learn in a safe virtual space.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/si39l5rl_mU" frameborder="0"></iframe>